Get involved.

 3. Final Presentation: The program culminates in the student’s presenting at and facilitating a Gardening Under the Microscope (GUM) event where participants showcase their projects and contributions.
 The final products they create will be public-facing, amplifying their voices and advocating for change.

-Gardening Under the Microscope
+Gardening Under the Microscope (GUM)

 Join us at upcoming events!